hazem3443/Mem_mgnt_interface/.github/instructions/AXX_C.instructions.md

 - Suggest approaches to improve code quality.

 environments:
-- Use WSL Ubuntu environment.
+- Use git bash to command line.
 - Run tests in Docker containers.
 - Use CMake for builds, cross-compilation, and testing.
 - Use Ceedling, CMock, Google Test, and Google Mock for testing.